openlegend/core-rules/core/SRD.md

 -   Energy vs. Evasion
 -   Entropy vs. Toughness

-**Description:** You blind your foe with anything from a handful of sand, to an arctic blast, to a dazzling flash of light. \newline
+**Description:** You blind your foe with anything from a massive explosion, to a handful of sand, to an arctic blast, or a dazzling flash of light. \newline

 **Effect:** The target cannot see as long as the effect persists.
-The target has a 50% chance of automatically failing any Perception checks or attack rolls.
-Roll this check before the attack or perception roll.
+The target automatically fails any Perception rolls based solely on normal sight.
+Attack rolls and Perception rolls based partially on sight that can be supplementd by another sense suffer disadvantage 5.
+The target's Evasion defense is reduced by 3.

 ## Charmed